Egypt II: The Heliopolis Prophecy: Sequel

 Following the 2002 bankruptcy and liquidation of Cryo Interactive, many of its key assets were purchased by DreamCatcher Interactive to form that company's new European branch.
 Two development teams, including that of the Egypt series, were among these acquisitions.
 DreamCatcher Europe was established in Paris in January 2003, and the publisher subsequently announced a sequel to Egypt II in April, under the names The Egyptian Prophecy (North America) and Egypt III: The Fate of Ramses (Europe).
 It was one of several announcements by the company in preparation for the 2003 Electronic Entertainment Expo (E3).
 Like the publisher's concurrent project Atlantis Evolution, Egypt III was developed internally by DreamCatcher Europe.

-In summer 2003, DreamCatcher Europe shuttered the game development divisions it had carried over from Cryo.
+In the summer of 2003, DreamCatcher Europe shuttered the game development divisions it had carried over from Cryo.
 As a result, Egypt III "seemed destined for cancellation", Adventure Gamers' Johann Walter later noted.
 A group of those laid off proceeded to found the developer Kheops Studio, led by Benoît Hozjan.
 The new company opened in September.
 Since most of the team had already been involved in Egypt III before its development was interrupted, Kheops sought and received a contract from DreamCatcher to complete the game independently.
 Jeux Video reported in January 2004 that Egypt III had "quietly resumed development" and was nearing completion.
 The game was released in North America on March 29, 2004.

 As Cryo had done for Egypt II, Kheops worked with archeologist Jean-Claude Golvin to increase historical accuracy.
 Egypt III was targeted primarily at casual gamers.